 What is a biobank?

 Our biobank allows researchers across the country to ensure that the biological samples they use during clinical trials are consistent and of high quality.
-It also means that crucial data is easy to find and is easily searchable.
+It also means that crucial data is easy to find and easily searchable.

 Where is the biobank based?